datazoompuc/datazoom.amazonia/README.md

                       legal_amazon_only = TRUE)
 ```

-### CEMPRE
+## CEMPRE

+## The Dataset

+Employment, salary and firm data from IBGE’s “Cadastro Central de
-Loads information on companies and other organizations and their
+Empresas” (CEMPRE).
+Loads information on companies and other
-respective formally constituted local units, registered with the CNPJ -
+organizations and their respective formally constituted local units,
-National Register of Legal Entities.
-Data is available from 2006 to
+registered with the CNPJ - National Register of Legal Entities.
+Data is
-2019.
+available between 2006 and 2019.

     There are seven parameters in this function: